 5. Provide Water Sources

 All birds need water, and orioles are no exception.
 They need to have a source of water available for bathing and drinking.
 Provide these sweet songbirds with birdbaths and bird waterers for a convenient water source.
 Be careful never to overfill your baths – water should be no more than 2 to 3 inches at its deepest point.

 Also, orioles love moving water!
-Add drippers or bubblers to your baths, if possible, so they can enjoy the sight and sound.
+Add drippers or bubblers to your baths, if possible so that they can enjoy the sight and sound.
 Just as with your feeders, water sources should be cleaned and replenished frequently.
-Stagnant water can create algae and dirt build up, which will drive the birds away.
+Stagnant water can create algae and dirt build-up, which will drive the birds away.

 6. Encourage Nesting